node-saml/xml-crypto/README.md

 ## xml-crypto
 An xml digital signature library for node.
 Xml encryption is coming soon.
-Written is pure javascript!
+Written in pure javascript!

 For more information visit [my blog](http://webservices20.blogspot.com/) or [my twitter](https://twitter.com/YaronNaveh).